0glabs/0g-doc/docs/run-a-node/testnet-information.md

 - [Zstake](https://0g-evmrpc.zstake.xyz/)

 :::caution
-Do not rely on the free community endpoints listed below for production deployments.
+Do not rely on the free community endpoints listed above for production deployments.
 Production deployments should rely on service providers with SLAs or your own node.
 :::

 ### Faucet